ORNL/cpp-proposals-pub/D1673/blas_interface.md

-This in-place version of the function intentionally lacks an overload taking an `ExecutionPolicy&&`, because it is not possible to parallelize in-place triangular solve for any `ExecutionPolicy`.
+This in-place version of the function intentionally lacks an overload taking an `ExecutionPolicy&&`, because it is not possible to parallelize in-place triangular solve for an arbitrary `ExecutionPolicy`.

 This algorithm makes it possible to compute factorizations like Cholesky and LU in place.